Ricks v. Idaho Board of Contractors

 George Ricks is a 59-year-old father of four who has worked in construction his entire career.
 A long-time student of the Bible, George believes it is wrong to provide his Social Security number as a condition of obtaining work.

 In 2014, he tried to become an independent contractor.
 But in Idaho, where George lives, it is a misdemeanor to work as a contractor without first registering with the state, and registering requires providing a social security number.
 George was willing to provide any other form of identification, including his birth certificate, but he has a sincere religious objection to using his Social Security number to secure employment.
 The Idaho Board of Contractors—which makes exceptions for others, and which could obtain Ricks’s Social Security number in other ways if it really needed to—refused to accommodate his religious beliefs and denied his registration.

 No social security number, no job

-The Board’s decision was motivated by money.
-A federal law provides that the Board of Contractors will receive extra funding if it collects contractors’ social security numbers.
-The intention behind the federal law is to help the government track down delinquent fathers—something no one could ever accuse George of being, as he has spent his entire adult life providing for his four children.
+The Board’s denial was motivated by money.
+A federal law dictates that the Board of Contractors will receive extra funding if it collects contractors’ Social Security numbers.
+The law’s intent is to help the government track down delinquent fathers—something no one could ever accuse George of being, as he has spent his entire adult life providing for his four children.

-Yet the Board’s decision not to issue George a license has cost him the ability to find full-time work and provide for his family.
-Government regulations shouldn’t unnecessarily force someone to choose between being employed and practicing their religion.
-But in George’s case, that is exactly what’s happening.
-And perhaps most disturbing, Idaho’s forced choice between faith and work is entirely unnecessary: if Idaho wants George’s government-issued number, it can consult its own records or ask the federal government that issued the number; and if Idaho wants to confirm George’s identity, it can use his birth certificate, just like it does for other contractor applicants.
+Yet the Board’s refusal to register George cost him the ability to find full-time work and provide fully for his family.
+Government regulations shouldn’t force someone unnecessarily to choose between being employed and practicing their religion.
+But in Ricks’s case, that is exactly what’s happening.
+Idaho’s forced choice between faith and work is entirely avoidable: the other licensing laws already grant accommodations to foreign residents who don’t have Social Security numbers; and if Idaho really needs Ricks’s government-issued number, it can consult its own records or ask the federal government to provide it.

 Becket defends free exercise